mlevit/aws-auto-cleanup/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Have you created new tests for your submission?
 - [ ] Does your submission pass all tests?
-- [ ] Does your submission improve or at the very least keep code coverage at the same percentage?
+- [ ] Does your submission improve or at the very least kept code coverage at the same percentage?

 ### Documentation